tsubik/tsubik.github.io/_posts/2016-07-14-make-your-emberjs-web-app-more-progressive-part-3.md

 {% endhighlight %}

 Ok. so when to synchronize.
 It's totally up to you, but it's better not to be out of sync for too long.
-As I'm using firebase on my server side then on any real-time value change I'm synchronizing that change into my offline store.
+As I'm using firebase on my server-side then on any real-time value change I'm synchronizing that change into my offline store.
 Another time is when the user was offline and goes online.
 I'm using navigator event to obtain that.
 Here is a quick `connection` service for observing that.